ohiofi/game-design-curriculum/README.md

 ## Reward Systems
 When should we schedule rewards?
-Cookie Clicker
-Psychologically manipulate players to keep playing
+Cookie Clicker and Farmville psychologically manipulate players to keep playing

 ## Calculating Score
 How can you make the player's score go down with time?